Global Smart Labels Market Research Report 2021 – 2023

 A smart label is an item identification slip that contains more advanced technologies than conventional bar code data.
 The most common enhancements in smart labels are EAS Labels, RFID Labels, Sensing Labels, Electronic Shelf Labels, NFC Tags, etc.

-This report contains market size and forecasts of Smart Labels in Thailand, including the following market information:
+This report contains market size and forecasts of Smart Labels in Vietnam, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Smart Labels manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Smart Labels production and consumption in Thailand
+This report also analyses and evaluates the COVID-19 impact on Smart Labels production and consumption in Vietnam

 Total Market by Segment: